twangboy/salt-vmtools/README.md

 | Windows | `C:\ProgramData\VMware\logs` |

 The content of the log file depends on the `LogLevel` passed on the command line.
-The default is `warning`.
+The default value is `warning`.
 Valid options are:

 | Log Level | Description |
 | --------- | ----------- |